It’s one of the most frequently asked questions in health and fitness: How do I lose fat and gain muscle at the same time?

 Hormones are essential in determining your P-ratio:

-- Chronically high levels of cortisol have the opposite effect (less muscle, more fat) [1]
+• Chronically high levels of cortisol have the opposite impact (less muscle, more fat) [1]

 The tricky thing is that the P-ratio describes the overall effect on your whole body.
 It cannot predict partitioning (in other words, when you’re in a surplus, it cannot predict the percentage of your energy that will go toward creating muscle cells vs. fat cells) [1].

 Theoretically, if your body had enough stimulus (i.e. strength training), protein, and water, it could pull energy from your fat cells to build muscle tissue.
-That would be the closest we could get to losing fat and gaining muscle simultaneously.
+That would be the closest to losing fat and gaining muscle simultaneously.

 That’s theoretically possible, but it’s unlikely for most individuals.
 (It’s also important to acknowledge that just because something is possible, it isn’t the ideal method or strategy.
 More on that below.)

-Who Can Build Muscle & Lose Fat At the Same Time?
+Who Can Lose Fat and Build Muscle at the Same Time?

 The information above may have left you feeling a bit discouraged about your ability to gain muscle and lose fat simultaneously.